• Skip to primary navigation

 Instructions

 • In a 12" saute pan over medium heat, add 2 tablespoons of butter.
-When hot, add cubed chicken.
-Cook for 3-4 minutes, stirring occasionally, until cooked through.
+When hot and melted, add cubed chicken.
+Cook for about 3-4 minutes, stirring occasionally, until cooked through.
 Remove from pan, set aside, and cover to keep warm.

 • Add remaining 2 tablespoons of butter, onions, and celery.
-Cook for 4-5 minutes or until vegetables begin to brown.
+Cook for about 4-5 minutes, or until vegetables begin to brown.
 Add garlic and cook an additional 30 seconds.

 • Add flour to pan and stir to coat vegetables.
 Cook for 1 minute, then add chicken broth and milk.
 Whisk to incorporate, scraping the bottom of the pan as needed.
 Add thyme, salt, pepper, and peas & carrots.
 Stir to combine.

-• Bring to a simmer, and allow sauce to cook until thickened slightly, up to 5 minutes.
-Once sauce has thickened, remove from heat, add chicken, and stir to combine.
+• Bring to a simmer and allow sauce to cook until thickened, up to 5 minutes.
+Remove from heat, add chicken, and stir to combine.
+Set filling aside until biscuits are assembled.

 Biscuits

-• In a large bowl, combine flour, baking powder, baking soda, and salt.
-Whisk to combine and remove clumps.
+• Meanwhile, in a large bowl, add flour, baking powder, baking soda, and salt.
+Whisk to remove clumps.

-• Bake entire dish for 16-18 minutes, or until biscuits are browned on top.
+• Bake entire dish for about 18-20 minutes, or until biscuits are golden brown across the top.

 Equipment Recommendations